kbrazulewicz/squadrats2garmin/config/README.md

     Be mindful that generating squadratinhos (zoom level 17) grid for the large regions will take a lot of time and might also impact Garmin unit performance.

 ## Convert OSM XML files to Garmin IMG files
-The [mkgmap](https://www.mkgmap.org.uk/) tool is used to convert the [OSM XML](https://wiki.openstreetmap.org/wiki/OSM_XML) file to Garmin IMG file.
-This process uses the configuration in the `mkgmap` child element.
+In the final step, the [mkgmap](https://www.mkgmap.org.uk/) tool is used to convert the [OSM XML](https://wiki.openstreetmap.org/wiki/OSM_XML) file to Garmin IMG file.